HolisticMedicalSupply/holisticmedicalsupply.github.io/README.md

                     ]
                 },
                 connections: [
-                    'You link this to Codes to create "Billing Links"', 'You link this to Vendors to create "Supply Links"', 'Central hub that connects billing and supply chains' ]
+                    'You link this to Codes to create "Billing Approvals"', 'You link this to Vendors to create "Supply Sources"', 'Central hub that connects billing and supply chains' ]
             },